Rhoda in Potatoland: Interpretation

 Foreman's play is considered ontological because of its obsession with questions of human consciousness and being, and hysteric because it also deals with a more surrealist world of dreams, sexual desire, and anxieties.
 In the play both Max and Rhoda represent Foreman's consciousness and fears.
 Rhoda, in particular, represents Foreman grappling with the nature of sexuality.

 Reception

 The play had mixed reviews.
 Rockwell from The New York Times said "This won’t be the year that Richard Foreman comes entirely out of the avant-garde closet: he's too busy in there, creating theatre that fascinates a small if articulate audience, but will it be the year that more and more people encounter him on the outside, and maybe go into his closet themselves".
 On the other hand, Eric Bogosian thought, "Only minutes of any particular production seemed alive.
 I longed for intensity, fun, manic energy, insanity, brains; 'performers' instead of 'actors'.
 I wanted theatre that was more than the sum of its parts".
+He later added that the play, "turned my artistic world upside down," and "changed my life forever."